Lavieboheme2018/5200OnlineLearning/README.md

 - **GET /api/submissions**: Retrieve all submissions (Instructors or Admin only).
 - **GET /api/submissions/:id**: Retrieve a specific submission by ID.
 - **PUT /api/submissions/:id/grade**: Grade a submission (Instructors or Admin only).

 ---

-## 📦 Sample Data

-Sample `.json` files are available under `dataSamples/` and can be imported into MongoDB.

----